erwanM974/hibou_label/README.md

 ## Unobserved lifelines

-Using a ".htf" file is done with regards to a ".hsf" file which defines the model against which the multi-trace will be analyzed. in the illustration below, the multi-trace on the right "(a!m.a!m, ε)" is to be analyzed against the interaction "loop_seq(a -- m -> b)".
+Using a ".htf" file is done with regards to a ".hsf" file which defines the model against which the multi-trace will be analyzed.
+In the illustration below, the multi-trace on the right "(a!m.a!m, ε)" is to be analyzed against the interaction "loop_seq(a -- m -> b)".

 <img src="./README_images/trace_example.png" alt="interaction and multi-trace" width="450">